Book an appointment using SetMore

 The material and substantial change in circumstances must have occurred since the signing of the prior court order if the other parent moved away from their last place of residence with your child and therefore caused you to incur additional sums of money in travel costs to exercise your right to visitation with your child then that material and substantial change in circumstances.
 Likewise, if your ex-spouse has abused your child or engaged in some other illegal behavior in the home, then this too would qualify as a material and substantial change in circumstances.

-Modifying Custody, possession, and access
+Modifying Custody, Possession, and Access

-We will conclude our discussion on SAPCR modifications and will begin to discuss enforcement cases in tomorrow's blog post from the Law Office of Bryan Fagan, PLLC.
-In the meantime, if you have questions about anything we discussed in today's blog, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have questions about anything we discussed in today’s blog, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.

 One of our licensed family law attorneys is available six days a week to meet with you in a free-of-charge consultation.
 We can answer your questions and go over any information you would like regarding family law in Texas.